PyMySQL/mysqlclient/doc/user_guide.rst

 Here we are inserting three rows of five values.
 Notice that there is a mix of types (strings, ints, floats) though we still only use ``%s``.
-And also note that we only included format strings for one row.
-MySQLdb picks those out and duplicates them for each row.
+And also note that we only included format strings for one row. tiledb.sql picks those out and duplicates them for each row.

 Using and extending
 -------------------